 I grew up in Fairbanks eating much more zucchini than any kid should have to.
 Of course I never minded when it masqueraded as bread peppered with chocolate chips.
-These days, kids in Fairbanks are lucky–they also get to enjoy winter squash and pumpkins which are being grown more and more in gardens and farms around town.
+These days, kids in Fairbanks are lucky–they also get to enjoy winter squash and pumpkins which is becoming a much more feasible crop across Alaska.

 Indisputably, the most knowledgeable and experienced winter squash and pumpkin grower in Fairbanks is Virgil Severns.
 He has grown the crop for over 30 years with his wife Anne and recently published a pamphlet on the topic.
 I wondered what attracted him to the crop originally and he said, “The thing that got me started really, years ago, the experiment station and the plant materials center offered a bunch of seeds and so I got some of those seeds and I planted them and they did well so it got me started growing squash.”